A New View of Front

 This is a little more nuanced than the “yet another driving the meat car” analogy that it sounds like at first.
 When you are in possession of the “persistent I”, then it is your “I”.
 It feels like you.
 It is flavoured by you.
 If you’ve achieved any level of switching or co-consciousness, you might have had this overwhelming and strange sensation that, in fact, there is only one person inhabiting the body, and this person is just imagining the others, or imagining them being in front.
 With the “persistent I”, you can now explain this feeling.
 There is only one person in the body.
 It just becomes different people at different times.

 Another is the sense of having been someone else recently.
 If you really do practise invocation, then of course you would have memories (while invoking) from your own past, and once complete, you would have memories from the time of invocation.
-The “persistent I” retains these memories in a plural system.
+The “persistent I” retains these memories for plural groups.
 This is not a sign that there’s one core person who is faking it or dissociating; it’s a sign that the “persistent I” was practising invocation – on you or others.

-This concept is pretty common in median systems, but I think people haven’t been giving it enough credit in the context of multiple systems.
+This concept is pretty common in median systems, but I think people haven’t been giving it enough credit where there is stronger separation.

 We are talking about real brain hacking here, and if you believe in it, possibly spiritual activities.
 These things may have real repercussions on your body, your mind, and your life.
 If at any time you don’t feel comfortable proceeding, STOP.
 It’s a sign that something is not going right, or your instincts are telling you something is a bad idea.